gusmeister/cbGoogleTagManager/README.md

 This module implements Google Tag Manager

 1. Register with Google : https://tagmanager.google.com/#/home
-2. Set up container and note ID
+2. Set up container and make a note of the ID
 3. Install module into Contentbox
 4. Activate module and enter containerID